Caitlyn Jenner opposes boys who are trans playing sports on girls' teams in school, says it is unfair

 Those state moves are pushing back against an executive order by President Biden, which allows student athletes to participate in accordance with their gender identity.

-Fox News’ Sean Hannity will sitdown with Jenner for an interview to air Wednesday, May 5th at 9PM/ET.
+Fox News’ Sean Hannity will sit down with Jenner for an interview airing Wednesday at 9PM/ET.

 The Associated Press contributed to this report.